 If I remove the Grand Total and then adapt my slicer my title will change accordingly.

-Find out more about our Microsoft Excel training London, UK.
+Find out more about our Microsoft Excel training in the London area.

-Find out more about our Microsoft Excel training Wiltshire, Hampshire, Dorset.
+Find out more about our Microsoft Excel training in Wiltshire, Dorset, Somerset and Hampshire.